thanasistrisp/Project-Emiris/exercise2/README.md

 + `m`: 1 for GNNS, 2 for MRNG
 + `output file`: file for output

-If any of the numeric arguments aren't specified except for `m`, the following values will be used:
+If any of the numeric arguments aren't specified except of `m`, the following values will be used:

 | Argument | Default value |
 |:------:|:------:|